 Before I explain your present, I want to tell you first about Saint Valentine.
 Even though his history is sparse, what seems to be known is that he was a priest and physician in Rome under Emperor Claudius II.
 Claudius II made an edict that his soldiers were not allowed to marry because they would focus on their wives and families instead of fighting.
 St. Valentine, however, continued to marry Christian couples, thus helping them as he could, and this was considered a crime.

-Now on to that gift I promised which will make your love relationship immeasurably better.
+Now on to that gift I promised, which will improve your love relationship.

 Well, I found a $2.00 book in the Goodwill store called The 30 Secrets of Happily Married Couples by Dr. Paul Coleman.
 It was written in 1992, but the statistics from a Gallup survey were astounding.
 According to the survey, “Happiness in a marriage is better predicted by how often a couple prays together than by how often they make love.
 Couples who pray together (compared to couples who don’t) report having greater respect for their mate (83 percent versus 62 percent), agree on how to raise children (73 percent versus 59 percent), are more playful (56 percent versus 45 percent), and believe their mate is a skilled lover (62 percent versus 49 percent).
 Individual prayer correlates with marital happiness, too, but joint prayer correlates at a level twice as high.”